Carlsbad Crime Report: Gunfight at In-N-Out

 I was shocked by what he said, and when I went out to my car, I called the nonemergency police number who told me they couldn’t do anything unless the store called and it’s apparently their choice whether to do that or not.
 She agreed with me that it was not a great decision but law enforcement’s hands are tied.
 Unless the store calls, they can’t do their job.

 I told dispatch I wanted to run after him but the store manager didn’t and she started laughing at the thought but warned me to NEVER do that.
-Even thought my intentions were noble, there’s always the chance that I’d be harmed.
+Even though my intentions were noble, there’s always the chance that I’d be harmed.
 I’m no hero, but sheesh!
 Right is right, right?

 I still can’t believe this thief got away with armfuls of stolen items with zero consequences.